 Extra Fishing Line

 Carrying a good tackle box ensures that you have adequate extra lines.
 While out fishing for that big one, your fishing line can break due to some reasons.
-Your
+Your prospective catch can bite right into your fishing line, or even you can get it tangled in murky water points.
+When this happens, you do not have to cut short your fishing trip.
+Go straight into your tackle box, pick an extra line, fit it in, and proceed with your trip.

 NOTE: It is advisable to stock your tackle box with a variety of fishing lines.
 Thin and clear fishing lines are suitable for fishing in clear waters while thick and sturdy fishing lines are useful in murky waters.